-As described above, under the terms of their employment letter agreements and change in control severance letter agreements, Mr. McDonough and Dr. Lowery may become entitled to payments or benefits in connection with certain terminations of employment that occur at specified times around a change in control.
+As described above, under the terms of their employment letter agreements, Mr. McDonough and Dr. Lowery may become entitled to payments or benefits in connection with certain terminations of employment that occur at specified times around a change in control.

-The agreements governing Mr. McDonough and Dr. Lowery unvested stock options and restricted stock units provide for full accelerated vesting if their employment is terminated by us without cause within the three months preceding or the 12 months following a change of control or if they resign for good reason within 12 months following a change in control.
+In addition, the agreements governing Mr. McDonough's, Ms. Deptula-Hicks' and Dr. Lowery's unvested stock options and restricted stock units provide for full accelerated vesting if their employment is terminated by us without cause within the three months preceding or the 12 months following a change of control or if they resign for good reason within 12 months following a change in control.